-The twin beaches of Nacpan and Calitang used to be under the radar of general tourists, a secret hideaway for the very few who have discovered its unparalleled beauty ahead of everybody, among the best kept secrets of El Nido.
+The twin beaches of Nacpan and Calitang used to be under the radar of general tourists.
+It was a secret hideaway for the very few who have discovered its unparalleled beauty ahead of everybody and among the best kept secrets of El Nido.
 But slowly, the secret was revealed and the once deserted paradise started getting the attention that it deserves.
 Today, Nacpan and Calitang are included in the itinerary of almost everyone heading to this part of Palawan!

 Situated in Sitio Calitang, approximately 17 kilometers north of El Nido town, the twin beaches of Nacpan and Calitang are prime attractions of the mainland.
 Nacpan Beach boasts of approximately four-kilometer stretch of cream sand beach decorated with coconut trees.
 It is generally bare, unspoiled and unexploited, without the usual crowd that other islands of El Nido get.

-Going there, one can take the public jeepney from El Nido town although taking this mode of transport will require an overnight stay in the beach since there is only one trip daily – leaving El Nido town at noon and returning in the morning of the next day.
-But an overnight stay is a promise of a blissful experience with the serenity of the place and the amazing view of sunset that the place offers.
+Going there, one can take the public jeepney from El Nido town.
+Taking this mode of transport will require an overnight stay in the beach since there is only one trip daily.
+The jeep leaves El Nido town at noon and returns in the morning of the next day.
+But an overnight stay is a promise of a blissful experience with the serenity of the place and the amazing view of sunset.

-Nacpan and Calitang is part of the itinerary of El Nido Inland Tour (or Tour E) that costs P1,200 per person but a DIY trip is much cheaper.
+Nacpan and Calitang is part of the itinerary of El Nido Inland Tour that costs around P1,200/person.
+It is also possible to tour it on your own and is much cheaper.
 For small groups, you may opt to rent a tricycle to take you there, cost is around P700-1000 for a group of not more than four persons.
-For bigger group, you may charter a van for P2000-P2500, good for 10-12 persons, whole day tour in Nacpan and Calitang with sidetrip in Nagkalit-kalit or Bulalacao Falls.
+Bigger groups may charter a van for P2000-P2500, good for 10-12 persons, whole day tour in Nacpan and Calitang with sidetrip in Nagkalit-kalit or Bulalacao Falls.

 For more information on El Nido, check out Lakwatsero’s Travel Guide to El Nido.